Investigating the Role of pH and Counterions in the Intrinsic Fluorescence of Solid-State L-Lysine: Conflict of Interest

-Additional experimental and computational details; determination of the critical aggregation concentration; birefringence microscopy images of Lys aggregates acidified with HCl and H$_2$SO$_4$ at pH 10; confocal fluorescence images of Lys aggregates prepared using HCl; normalized steady-state fluorescence spectra of Lys aggregates under varying excitation wavelengths (HCl and H$_2$SO$_4$); excitation-emission correlation plots; molecular orbitals involved in excitation and emission of \textup{\textsmaller{L}}-Lysine sulfate (LLS), \textup{\textsmaller{L}}-Lysine monohydrochloride dihydrate (LLMHCl), and \textup{\textsmaller{L}}-Lysine hemihydrate (LLH); oscillator strength distributions for the three Lys crystal forms; vibrational coordinate analyses from trajectories undergoing non-radiative decay (LLS, LLMHCl, LLH); validation of the QM/MM setup for LLS; and additional references.
+\begin{suppinfo} \beginsupplement Critical aggregation concentration measurements; birefringence microscopy images of Lys aggregates acidified with HCl and H$_2$SO$_4$ at pH 10; confocal fluorescence images of Lys aggregates prepared using HCl; normalized steady-state fluorescence spectra of Lys aggregates under varying excitation wavelengths (HCl and H$_2$SO$_4$); excitation-emission correlation plots; molecular orbitals involved in excitation and emission of \textup{\textsmaller{L}}-Lysine sulfate (LLS), \textup{\textsmaller{L}}-Lysine monohydrochloride dihydrate (LLMHCl), and \textup{\textsmaller{L}}-Lysine hemihydrate (LLH); oscillator strength distributions for the three Lys crystal forms; vibrational coordinate analyses from trajectories undergoing non-radiative decay (LLS, LLMHCl, LLH); validation of the QM/MM setup for LLS; and additional references.